dsccommunity/ExchangeDsc/README.md

 ## Documentation

 The documentation can be found in the [xExchange Wiki](https://github.com/dsccommunity/xExchange/wiki).
-The DSC resources schema files is used to automatically update the documentation on each PR merge.
+The resource documentation can be found below.

 ## Examples